Matt Bomer Has So Many Bloody Secrets In

-Over its first two seasons, USA network’s anthology series The Sinner explored suppressed memories and secret cults.
+Over its first two seasons, The Sinner explored suppressed memories and secret cults.
 A trailer for season 3 of The Sinner reveals the next twisted case Detective Ambrose (Bill Pullman) is taking on.
 He'll search for the truth behind a deadly car crash that is much more than what it seems on the surface.

 The upcoming season stars Matt Bomer and Chris Messina as Jamie and Nick, two frenemies from college involved in the crash.
 Beneath the accident, however, are disturbing secrets about the men and their shared past.